8ft0/study-guide/docs/linux/admin/disk.md

    sudo pvremove /dev/sdX1
    ```

-By using this cheat sheet, new starters can effectively manage disks and filesystems on a Linux system, ensuring proper storage configuration and maintenance.
+By using this study sheet, new starters can effectively manage disks and filesystems on a Linux system, ensuring proper storage configuration and maintenance.